AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_ExecutableModel.rst

    :param numpy.ndarray index: (optional) an index array indicating which items to return.
    :returns: a list of boundary species ids.

-.. method:: ExecutableModel.getCompartmentIds()
+.. method:: ExecutableModel.getCompartmentIds([index])
-   :module: roadrunner

-   Returns a vecotr of compartment Ids.
+   Returns a vector of compartment identifier symbols.

-:param numpy.ndarray index: (optional) an index array indicating which items to return.
+   :param index: A array of compartment indices indicating which comparment ids to return.
+   :type index: None or numpy.ndarray
-   :retuns: a list of compartment ids.
+   :returns: a list of compartment ids.

-.. method:: ExecutableModel.getCompartmentVolumes(*args)
+.. method:: ExecutableModel.getCompartmentVolumes([index])
-   :module: roadrunner

    Returns a vector of compartment volumes.
 The order of volumes is given by the order of Ids returned by getCompartmentIds()